NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

  - Investissement is possible but have to be immediate

 Notes:
-companies that have dozens of employees on the phone calling thousands of clients and scam millions of dollars
+This example is about companies that have dozens of employees on the phone calling thousands of clients and scam them of millions of dollars in 3 calls

-Call 1
+Call 1: the presentation
-they use an adress on wall street, have a name that inspire confidence they ask if the client accep to receive their advertiselent
+they use an adress on wall street, have a name that inspire confidence they ask if the client accep to receive their advertisement

-Call 2
+Call 2: they have an amazing opportunity that is not avaible anymore

-Call 3
+Call 3: the opportunity is suddently avaible again, but the client needs to hurry to take it

-page 334-335
+The example is explained page 334-335 of the book